Kung Fu

 - Show respect for all, while working collaboratively to improve the mastery of their kung fu

-- Uphold the virtues of martial morality 武術 (code of ethics in kung fu) through demonstrated behaviors and authenticity
+- Uphold the virtues of martial morality 武術 (code of ethics in kung fu) and our Dragon Style motto through demonstrated behaviors and authenticity

 - Train diligently and to self-reflect on opportunities to improve and to seek appropriate feedback from your instructors and/or SiHings (senior students)